How much does a cardboard baler cost?

 Updated on Jul.
 13, 2021 | Author: Brent Nijssen

 A cardboard baler is an investment in your company with a lot of cost-saving and environmental benefits.
 The initial average investment of a new vertical cardboard baler machine is between $5,000 – $20,000.
-Depending on the organizations’ needs and specifications, costs can differ.
+A new horizontal baler starts at $20,000 for a closed-door baler.
+Depending on the organizations’ needs and the specifications of the baler, costs can differ.

 But the cost involved with a cardboard baler should also include operating costs, which differ significantly per baler and the use intensity within your warehouse.